EmirhanAksoy/ShelterCare/README.md

    - Open the terminal on ```..ShelterCare\src\ShelterCare.API\Docker```
    - Run ```docker-compose up```

-We welcome contributions from the community!
-If you'd like to contribute to the Shelter Care Application, please follow our [contributing guidelines](CONTRIBUTING.md).

 ## License

 The Shelter Care Application is open-source software licensed under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute it as per the terms of the license.